 Typical Information Required For Walk-Up Camp Spots

-The authorities managing the last minute camping spots usually want you to provide the following information:
+In the United States, the authorities managing the last minute camping spots usually want you to provide the following information:

 - Vehicle license state and number

 - Home zip code